 - Optional secrets to review: core.secret, core.xsrfKey, jobservice.secret, registry.secret

 Ok, this takes a short while and now we need to find Harbor ip and make a fqdn in my DNS.
 To do this i need kubectl so i installed the windows version of VCF-cli on my win-mgmt vm.
-To do this is simply going to the api server portal but…., this also need fqdn, so first you need to log in to your vcenter and view your supervisor:
+Normally you go to the api server portal for this but…., this also need fqdn, so first you need to log in to your vcenter and view your supervisor:

-Kubernetes API server gives me the right IP, and i can add it to my DNS. i named it sv01.vcf.local
+Kubernetes API server gives me the right IP, and i can add it to my DNS. i named it sv01.vcf.local.
+This is the same FQDN i defined in the supervisor installation.

 Now i can logon to the portal: